 April is the best month to come up to the Wildman Ranch.
 For those that want optimum conditions they need to follow the Ranch on facebook and get on their email list.
 They post on their facebook page and send out an email when conditions are at their best.
 They sometimes do not have much warning, so keep your weekends free next April.

 The trip is still worth it when water levels are normal.
 In fact, they just posted on facebook that the water levels are still high and adventurous.
-For those interested they can check their rates here.
+For those interested they can check their rates in the link below.

 They also have a rock climbing wall, paintball, lazy river rafting, sea kayaking, ATV, and snowmobiling in the winter, so they have many adventure travel opportunities.